Mainframe-Archive/mainframe-os/docs/faq.md

 ## What’s the deal with Swarm?
 Are IPFS and Swarm trying to accomplish roughly the same thing?
 We believe the Swarm vision is a little bit larger, but you can think of them as fairly similar for a storage option.
 Swarm gets especially interesting when you look at things like their Kademlia neighborhoods/routing system, ACL’s, incentivization,Feeds, PSS (comms), etc.

 ## What is the financial incentive for developers to put dapps on the platform?
-Obviously they wouldn't be able to 'sell' apps to individual users, right?
 We have not yet integrated the business models, but are definitely thinking through possibilities for subscriptions, paid apps, in-app purchases, etc that would all make capitalizing on dapps easier for developers.
 Moreover, we are confident our end-user experience is easier for most users, and that is helpful to dapp developers especially who are developing for less-crypto/dapp-savvy users.